A traditional way to introduce Chinese & Japanese culture!

 The most colorful, traditional, enlightened, and exclusive artwork of the era- Asian Paintings

-Two types of Asian paintings
+2 types of Asian paintings

 Traditional Asian art

-The historical paintings which were created in the twentieth century, i.e. between 1644-1976.Those paintings were painted and carved a long time ago and are still showcased in museums and collectors’ antique stores to bring uncovered history back to life and tell the untold stories.
+The historical paintings were created in the twentieth century, i.e., between 1644-1976.
+Those paintings were painted and carved long ago and are still showcased in museums and collectors’ antique stores to bring uncovered history back to life and tell untold stories.

 Classic Chinese Art-